top of page

 • Other important aspects of the subject such as ‘develop creative ideas’ and ‘history of art’ are simply stated that they must be taught with no indication of how it is to be done.

-What do OFSTED say about progression?
+What does OFSTED say about progression?

 Despite the total lack of continuity and clarity from the DfE, Ofsted are demanding more and more; giving schools ever higher targets.
-The latest School Inspection Framework September 2021 effectively states that school leaders will be evaluated on their ability to deliver curriculum content that has been identified as appropriate for their school, and that cumulatively and sequentially works towards clear end points that are rich in knowledge and skills.
+The latest School Inspection Framework September 2021 effectively states that school leaders will be evaluated on their ability to deliver curriculum content that has been identified as appropriate for their school and that cumulatively and sequentially works towards clear endpoints that are rich in knowledge and skills.

 However, as we have seen, there is no indication in the national curriculum of what the essential knowledge and skills in art and design are or how best to sequence them.
 This has resulted in schools the length and breadth of England in a state of panic.
 They do not have the expertise to construct and deliver a complex curriculum such as art and design.
 Subject leads in art are often recent, or newly qualified teachers and they are being expected to take on a role that I find challenging after forty years of doing it as a full-time expert.
 It is really quite shocking.